 Cisgender (adj.): Non-trans*.

 So we invite everyone, including those who are cisgender, to share their pronoun.
-We recognize that we can't make the assumption about anyone's gender just by looking at a person.
+We recognize that we can't make the assumption about anyone's gender just by looking at them.

 He/him (pdf)